 Finally, here's a map from Journal article that shows the extent of I-74 signage after the completed sign work in 2014, and the remaining segments of I-74 planned in the Triad area:

 Map courtesy of Winston-Salem Journal, August 29, 2014.12

 Here's a photo of the new signage along I-40 East, courtesy of Andrew Dye of the Winston-Salem Journal:

 Before August 2014, the only evidence of I-74 along US 311 was this trailblazer installed on I-40 East prior to the future I-74/ US 311 South exit, photo courtesy of J. Austin Carter:

-According to NCDOT, the plans below indicates what the I-74/US 311 exit and guidance signs would appear as after they were installed along I-40 and US 311 from Winston-Salem to High Point, see Photos section below to see the new signage as installed in August 2014 (the plans will stay up until more photos of the real signage can be posted):
+The plans below indicate what the I-74/US 311 exit and guidance signs appear as after they were installed along I-40 and US 311 from Winston-Salem to High Point in August 2014, see Photos section for the actual signs (the plans will stay up until more photos of the real signage can be posted):

 Eastbound above and westbound below:

 These signs replaced the Exit 196 US 311 overhead signs at 1 1/2 miles, 1/2 mile and at the exit ramp, and will be replaced again in the fall of 2019:

 C. Sign on I-40 West

 This is the sign replaced the current US 311 exit sign at the westbound exit ramp, see photo below.